 Whining kids are annoying, but losing your temper is not going to make the situation any better.
 Instead, enjoy spending time with your children and

 Instead, enjoy spending time with your children and have fun pointing out the passing sights as you eat up the miles.

 Questions to our readers:

-What is your favourite road trip?
+- What is your favorite road trip?
 Tell us in the comments below.
 We’d love to know.